LarsGittenberg/Jasmine-feed-reader-project/README.md

 - This project assumes that the student has gone through Udacity's Course on [Javascript Testing ](https://www.udacity.com/course/javascript-testing--ud549) with Mike Wales.
 - The project files have been cloned from Udacity's [Feed Reader Testing Project in Github](https://github.com/udacity/frontend-nanodegree-feedreader).
 - You can view Udacity's rubric/instructions for students in the [Udacity Classroom](https://classroom.udacity.com/me).
-- About this repository: This repo is a student project submission, and the Jasmine tests have been implemented (Udacity review pending).
+- About this repository: This repo is a student project submission, and the Jasmine tests have been implemented (Udacity reviewed and passed).

 ## Table of Contents